sanwebinfo/next-cricket-score/README.md

 ## Disclaimer 🗃

 - This is not an Offical API from Cricbuzz - it's an Unofficial API
-- This is for Education Purpose only - use at your own risk on Production Site
+- This is for Education Purposes only - use at your own risk on the Production Site

 ## LICENSE ☑